 Plenty of celebrities, news anchors, Olympians and professional athletes are making the switch to a gluten-free lifestyle.
-Miley Cyrus, Elizabeth Hasselbeck, Emmy Rossum, Zooey Deschanel, Gwyneth Paltrow, Selma Blair, Novak Djokovic and even Al Roker are among those stars who reportedly live sans gluten.
+Miley Cyrus, Elisabeth Hasselbeck, Emmy Rossum, Zooey Deschanel, Gwyneth Paltrow, Selma Blair, Novak Djokovic and even Al Roker are among those stars who reportedly live sans gluten.

 Is it because it makes their bodies lean and sculpted?
 Is it because they perform better on the court?
 Is it because their friends at Chateau Marmont in Hollywood are raving?
 For many of these starlets, there is a diagnosis of Celiac disease or gluten intolerance lurking behind the pantry, but for many, it’s the "gluten-free" trend that has them ordering lettuce wraps.